MBBS, BA, MD, DLSHTM, MRCP, FRCGP, FMedSci

 Following our work in trialling antibiotic prescribing strategies in several respiratory infections we have also recently completed a study to develop clinical scoring algorithm for urinary tract infections leading to a trial of different management approaches.

-We have been funded to lead two major trials as part of a large European Union Network of Excellence project (GRACE) for Lower respiratory tract infection – which is the commonest acute condition managed in primary care.
+We have just completed two major trials as part of a large European Union Network of Excellence project (GRACE) for Lower respiratory tract infection - which is the commonest acute condition managed in primary care.

 RCT of amoxicillin: this trial which is coming to a close has randomized 2061 individuals in 12 Networks across Europe and the results are likely to dominate the management of lower respiratory tract infection (LRTI) in primary care for some time.

-The second GRACE trial developed from another EU project we share (CHAMP), and has developed and tailored web based communication training packages for health professionals in 6 EU countries.
-Currently we have randomized 246 practices across Europe and recruited more than 4000 patients in this trial - which will assess whether an internet based behavioural intervention to modify communication in the consultation can modify health professional antibiotic prescribing for LRTI.
+The second GRACE trial developed from another EU project we share (CHAMP), developed and tailored web based communication training packages for health professionals in 6 EU countries.
+We randomized 246 practices across Europe and recruited more than 4000 patients in this trial - which assessed whether an internet based behavioural intervention to modify communication in the consultation can modify health professional antibiotic prescribing for LRTI.

 This is a large prognostic cohort study in acute sore throat (more than 13000 patients have been recruited) funded by the MRC.